maneek25/NotesApp/README.md

 UI data transport:
-Data is transferred with Json objects
+Data is transferred with as JSON objects